insiyaarsi/mediscribe-ai/project_memory.md

 - Demonstrate advanced AI/ML skills with real-world healthcare application
 - Create a fully functional demo that can be deployed and showcased
 - Keep the entire project 100% FREE (no paid APIs or services)
-- Timeline: 12-week development cycle (adjustable based on student's exam schedule)
+- Timeline: 12-week development cycle

 **Student Context:**
 - Working 15-20 hours/week on project
 - Most free on Mondays
-- Has GRE exam on December 26th, 2025
+- GRE exam COMPLETED on December 26th, 2025
 - In IST timezone
-- Preparing for college entrance exams concurrently
 - GitHub username: insiyaarsi
 - Repository: https://github.com/insiyaarsi/mediscribe-ai